 Studies have shown that many signs in residential areas, which are installed to "warn" people of normal conditions, fail to improve safety.

 Pedestrians can get a false sense of security...

 ...since drivers often disregard these signs.
 Signs that encourage parents or children to believe they have added protection (which they do not) can do more harm than good.
 Children should not be encouraged to play in the street.
 Federal standards reject these signs because they openly suggest that playing in the street is acceptable.

 ... every residential block, if used, the signs would have to be placed on each street.
 Blocks with no signs might imply that no children live there, so it is all right to speed.

-A traffic safety message from the Phoenix Street Transportation Department
+This is a traffic safety message from the City of Phoenix Street Transportation Department.

 For more information, call: 602-262-4684 TDD 602-534-5500.